iawhd/Powershell-Playground/README.md

-# Wilcox-s-Powershell-Playground
+#Powershell Playground
-Just a place for me to dump scripts as I learn powershell.
+This repo is just a place for me to dump scripts as I learn powershell.
+Feel free to clone/fork/whatever.